Diaverum develops breakthrough AI model, representing a step-change in Vascular Access (VA) thrombosis prevention

 Vascular Access (VA) thrombosis is a major factor of suffering and increased mortality for chronic haemodialysis patients, with incidence ranging between 0.11 to 0.5 episodes per patient every year.
 It accounts for a significant increase of the total cost of care for these patients, contributing to the unsustainable trajectory of growing expenditure and disease burden impacting national healthcare systems around the world.

 Dimitris Moulavasilis, Diaverum’s CEO, said: “VA management is central to our clinical strategy.
-We are delighted to be announcing today, a breakthrough innovation that will deliver a step-change in our ability to predict and take preventive measures to avoid VA thrombosis episodes among our dialysis patients.
+We are delighted to be announcing today, a breakthrough innovation that represents a step-change in our ability to predict and take preventive measures to avoid VA thrombosis episodes among our dialysis patients.
 It’s a big win for everyone – better digital tools and predictive analytics insights for our healthcare professionals; improved medical outcomes for our patients; and lower cost of care for payors and national health systems.”

 Diaverum’s VA model follows the principles of human-centric, explainable, and responsible AI.
 It uses personalised input variables comprising dialysis treatment data, lab tests results and demographics, predicting if the patient will suffer from a thrombotic event one week before the episode takes place.
 The AI prediction is presented to the nephrologists together with a set of explainable insights, empowering them to offer preventive personalised care to maintain the patient’s vascular access survival.